 The Regional Council plays a key role in promoting sustainable, long-term water management.
 We set limits and levels and monitor these across the region’s connected surface and groundwater resources.
 We also work across the five councils in Hawke's Bay.

 This video explains groundwater modelling the Council undertakes to inform future water management.

-HBRC cannot charge for water under the current legal framework, and there is no plan to alter our approach.
+the Regional Council cannot charge for water under the current legal framework, and there is no plan to alter our approach.
 This would require a law change and would need to be advocated for through central government.

 Consent information is publicly available and while anyone can receive information, requests for information will have no bearing on someone being considered an ‘affected party’.